-Once he mounted me, I put my hands on his buttocks and imagined Vixen as if a bowl.
+Once he mounted me, I put my hands on his buttocks and imagined my love box as arising bowl.

-It was a long wait until he called and said the dishes were completed, but in actuality, a little less than the two weeks he said it would take.
+It was a long wait until Darryl called and said the dishes were completed, but, it was a little less than the two weeks he said it would take.
 Anticipation slows the clock, no?

-Despite eagerness, I told him I’d pick them up two days later at ten AM.
-To rush over would reveal fervor and diminish my value.
+Despite eagerness, I told him I’d pick them up two days later at 10 AM.
+To rush over would reveal my fervor and diminish my value.
 I also needed time to shop for packaging.

-A ten AM arrival allowed seeing the kids off to school, dressing up, driving over, un-wrapping, consummating, loading dishes, driving back, unloading dishes and greeting the kids when they got home.
+A 10 AM arrival allowed my seeing the kids off to school, dressing up, driving over, un-wrapping, consummation, loading dishes, driving back, unloading dishes and greeting the kids when they got home.
 A tight schedule but I’d ensure it wasn’t a rushed wham bang.
 If there was a snag, I’d delay unloading the dishes.

 Erica shopped with me.
 She advised staying with the bait he’d already hooked on, cheek showing hot pants.
 I ruled out hot pants.
 Clothes can complicate a disrobe rush.
 I reasoned.